Canadians are famous for their patience, but everyone has a limit. Just ask retailer Target what happened in 2015.

-A case in point: Boeing proudly boasted it would set production records when it announced its new Dreamliner aircraft, and Boeing was right…just not in the way it imagined.
+Back in 2008, Boeing proudly boasted it would set production records when it announced its new Dreamliner aircraft, and Boeing was right…just not in the way it imagined.
 Supply chain glitches added years to the initial timeline and some small parts, such as fasteners, had to be purchased at Home Depot.

-Had Boeing’s supply chain had real-time warning that some vendors couldn’t honor ship dates, alternative sourcing could have been secured in advance.
+Had Boeing’s supply chain data collection had real-time warning that some vendors couldn’t honor ship dates, alternative sourcing could have been secured in advance.

 Strategic Takeaway: Connect with supply chain partners to ensure you have uninterrupted data regarding their ability to fulfill commitments.